-You are now on Republic Street – one of the two main streets that runs through the city centre.
+You are now on Republic Street – one of the two main streets that run through the city center.

-The historic city of Valletta is surrounded by harbours and packed with shops, cosy cafes, restaurants that cater to international as well as local cuisine, and alleyways that lead down into some of Malta’s true hidden gems.
+The historic city of Valletta is surrounded by harbors and packed with shops, cozy cafes, restaurants that cater to international as well as local cuisine, and alleyways that lead down into some of Malta’s true hidden gems.

 Grab some lunch at one of the many restaurants lining Merchants Street (the other main street), which is just down one of the small alleyways on your right.

 After lunch, stroll the scenic streets and alleys of Valletta.

 Valletta is quite a compact city, so you’ll easily be able to cover most of the city on foot within a day.

 The main streets are packed with shops, restaurants and cafes.
 What really caught my eye though, were the quiet alleyways that lead down to the harbours.

 Visit the Siege Bell War Monument at Lower Barrakka Gardens and take in the stunning views of the harbour.

 After that, head over to Upper Barrakka Gardens to witness a breathtaking sunset and incredible views over the Three Cities (Cospicua, Senglosa and Vittoriosa).

 Tip: If you get here at noon instead, you’ll be able to witness a traditional cannon firing ceremony, which stems from a an old Valletta tradition where foreign vessels were greeted by cannon shots from the saluting battery.